r-Roms/r-Roms-Megathread/docs/megathread/nintendo.md

 If you would like to get a proper No-Intro hash from the converted file, use [this script](https://archive.org/download/pkmn_collection/3DS%20%2B%20CIA%20Rom%20Script.rar).

-Or, add the following AES keys to Citra from [here](https://pastebin.com/vRy8c6JP). ([backup link](https://web.archive.org/web/20230118022720/https://pastebin.com/tBY6RHh4))
+Or, add the following AES keys to Citra from [here](https://pastebin.com/vRy8c6JP) or [here](https://web.archive.org/web/20220707222654/https://pastebin.com/tBY6RHh4).
 Click download on Pastebin to download the text in the file as a TXT.
 Then, follow the installation instructions below for your OS.

 **Windows Installation Instructions**

-Add the downloaded Pastebin TXT file to `C:/Users/<your_user_name>/AppData/Roaming/Citra/sysdata` and make sure it is named `aes_keys.txt`.
+Add the downloaded Pastebin TXT file to `C:/Users/<your user name>/AppData/Roaming/Citra/sysdata` and make sure it is named `aes_keys.txt`.

 **Linux or MacOS Installation Instructions**